Learning Through the Army

 |0

-This work, Learning Through the Army, by SFC Jason Hale, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Learning Through the Army, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT